 - If using a MIDI keyboard turn it on before launching Denemo.

 Version 2.2.0 is a is 64 bit mac app bundle for OS X. This will not be compatible with 32 bit systems.
 Denemo is executed directly from this directory.
 The operating system acts as if it is a single file.
 So executing is just a double click on the uncompressed file (where ever you place it).The first time you start Denemo it hangs for a long, long while creating fonts for use later on.
 Be patient.
 After that it will start up quickly enough.
 To remove the program, just drag it into the trash can.
 You may need to confirm that you want to install/run non-apple-store software to run Denemo.
-Currently, we recommend using wine to run the windows version of denemo in Mac Os 10.12.x

 - Get the latest stable release sourcecode.